 Opportunities for our students

-All our degree programmes offer students two statutory social work placements; providing opportunities to apply and develop your knowledge, skills and values in a practice setting that will provide experience of statutory social work.
-Placements will provide you with the opportunity to work towards meeting the requirements of the Professional Capabilities Framework and the Knowledge and Skills Statements.
+All our degree programmes offer students two statutory social work placements.
+They provide opportunities to apply and develop your knowledge, skills and values in a practice setting that will provide experience of statutory social work.
+Placements provide you with the opportunity to work towards meeting the requirements of the Professional Capabilities Framework and the Knowledge and Skills Statements.
 Students undertake a 70 day placement followed by a 100 day placement; students at York University also complete a 30 day placement in a non-statutory work setting.

 “I had my own case load, which was closely supervised by the PEC, and a diverse range of opportunities to develop my skills and confidence.
 I received a good structured induction, frequent 1 to 1 supervision, a very supportive team and student support groups organised and run by the PEC” Student Social Worker – University of Huddersfield